jpbempel/jpbempel.github.io/_posts/startup-containers-tieredcompilation.md

 I have opened both files into JDK Mission Control:
 ![](/assets/2020/05/JMC_1.png)
 You can have a look of the compilation information into `Event Browser` tree entry on the left, and then choose `Compilation` in Event types Tree in the middle.
-You can then export the list of events by selecting all the lines (CTRL+A) and right click on the selection to select `Clipboard settings` -> `Copy as CSV` and then `Copy`.You can now paste this into a new file.
+You can then export the list of events by selecting all the lines (CTRL+A) and right click on the selection to select `Clipboard settings` -> `Copy as CSV` and then `Copy`.
+You can now paste this into a new file.

 ![](/assets/2020/05/JMC_2.png)